kumpan/unikorn/content/policy/2020-06-08-privacy-policy.md

     Your trust is key to us, and we therefore take responsibility for protecting your privacy.
-Our Personal Data Policy covers how we handle and safeguard your personal data.
+Our Privacy Policy covers how we handle and safeguard your personal data.
   featured_image:
     src: ../assets/privacy-policy.svg
     alt: Privacy Policy